FAQs and Forms

 Please note the instructions for emailing and the deadline extensions, below.

-Students cannot register for “E” courses on ACORN; students are enrolled at the Department upon acceptance.
+Students cannot register for "E" courses on ACORN; students are enrolled at the Department upon acceptance.
 Admission is by permission of the instructor and the Associate Chair.
-Applications are usually due by May 15th, and these courses are not offered during the summer session.
+Applications are due June 1, 2021, and these courses are not offered during the summer session.
 The prerequisites required are:

 - ENG388H and ENG389H - 2.0 ENG FCE, any 4.0 FCE, and permission.

 - ENG 390Y/392H - 3.0 ENG FCE, any 4.0 FCE, and permission.

 - ENG 391Y/393H (Creative) - 3.0 ENG FCE including ENG388H or ENG389H or ENG389Y or another creative writing course by request, any 4.0 FCE, and permission.

 Please note that applications for ENG388HF must be emailed to the Office of the Associate Chair, c/o The Undergraduate Counsellor, Department of English, and copied to firstname.lastname@example.org and email@example.com not later than Tuesday, June 1, 2021.

 Applications for ENG389HF must be emailed to the Office of the Associate Chair, c/o The Undergraduate Counsellor, Department of English, and copied to firstname.lastname@example.org and email@example.com not later than Tuesday, June 1, 2021.